lbzfran/eviltwin/README.md

 - Creating a Fake Access Point (AP)
 - Traffic Injection

-The example will flip any website the user goes to.
+The example will flip any website the user goes to, and launch a 'duck attack'.

 # Requirements
 https://zsecurity.org/wp-content/uploads/2020/08/fapCommands.txt